filodb/FiloDB/README.md

 * The segment size is directly controlled by the segment key.
 Choosing a segment key that groups data into big enough chunks (at least 1000 is a good guide) is highly recommended.
 Experimentation along with running `filo-cli analyze` is recommended to come up with a good segment key.
 See the Spark ingestion of GDELT below on an example... choosing an inappropriate segment key leads to MUCH slower ingest and read performance.
 * `chunk_size` option when creating a dataset caps the size of a single chunk.
 * Avoid picking any column that has the possibility of getting updated as a segment key column.
 * Consider low cardinal column within partition for segment key.
 Ideal segement key will hold at least 1000 values in a chunk as explained above.
-Use a computed columns 'String/0' as segmentkey if there are no good candidates available or your chosen segment key has potentional to hold very few values in chunks under each segement key.
+Use a computed column like `:string /0` as segmentkey if there are no good candidates available or your chosen segment key has potentional to hold very few values in chunks under each segement key.
 * Consider moving one of the partition keys as segment keys if your partition is not too wide.
-* Cosider creating computed columns to make good segment keys.
+* Cosider creating computed columns to make good segment key.
 Ex: Rounding date to month etc.
 * Ideal segment key would have chunks filled with thousands of values and frequently gets used as filter in queries.

 ### Predicate Pushdowns